wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 ### Memcached ###

-In web applications the majority of the latency in serving a request is caused by interactions with a database.
-Databases are often necessary for managing persistence and to providing a way to sort and filter large collections of information.
-However, databases are also overused to frequently read and write infrequently-changed information -- or worse, information that never changes.
+One of the major sources of latency in web applications is often database interaction.
+Databases are used to save information between sessions (_persistence_), and they provide functionality for sorting, joining, and filtering large collections of information.
+Databases are a natural fit for _dynamic_ content -- that which changes frequently as people use the application (e.g. profiles, voting, comments).

+The use of a database may feel so convenient for novice developers that they begin to serve all content that way, including _static_ content -- that which doesn't change while the application is in use (e.g. HTML templates, CSS stylesheets, files for download).

+In our experience, the worst kind of content to frequently read from a database is _immutable_ -- that which is written once and then *never* changes (e.g. email messages, file attachments, log entries).

+There is nothing inherently wrong with storing this information in a database.
+Issues arise when infrequently changed information is *frequently* read from the database, due to the overhead of aggregating, joining, filtering, sorting, and returning results.
+At best, the database itself caches the results of these extraneous read queries.
+At worst, the database expends considerable resources every request to retrieve data that hasn't changed in the past 1,000 read queries.

-**Memcached** (<http://memcached.org/>) provides a shared memory cache where arbitrary information can be read frequently without incurring the overhead of a database.
+**Memcached** (<http://memcached.org/>) provides a shared memory cache for arbitrary information.
+This allows static or immutable content to be retrieved from the database once and then requested many times without incurring database overhead.
+Even better, content in a single Memcached instance can be cached from multiple databases, and read by multiple servers.

 Memcached advantages:

 * Shared memory allows multiple processes to share a single cache.
+* Memcached instances can be shared by multiple readers.
 * Cache requests can be distributed over multiple instances.
-* It's volatile memory and shouldn't be used to store anything that you can't repopulate from a persistent source (like the filesystem or a database).
+* Reading from Memcached is often faster than reading from a database; especially when content has been pre-sorted and pre-filtered, and is cached in a serialized object format (e.g. JSON) that can be quickly reconstituted by the application.
+Information read from databases is usually based on rows and columns, and these need to be reassembled into objects which have a considerable overhead cost if performed frequently.

 Memcached disadvantages:

 * Applications need to be designed with Memcached support in mind.
+* It's volatile memory and shouldn't be used to store anything that you can't repopulate from a persistent source (like the filesystem or a database).
 * It's yet another process running on your server.
 * It provides no means of authentication.
 That's up to you.